 - 2 teaspoons garlic powder

-- ½ teaspoon cayenne pepper use more or less depending on your preference
+- ½ teaspoon cayenne pepper use extra to add more heat

 - 1 teaspoon dried thyme